 In the GDP 4.8, we use an empirical correction for the scan angle dependency which removed almost completely this dependency in the 24 forward scans from GOME-2.
 Scan angle read-outs toward the middle ground pixels were selected as reference for the correction (Hao et al., 2014).
 Seven years of GOME-2/MetOp-A data and two years of GOME-2/MetOp-B data are used to calculate these correction factors which are the function of scan angle, latitude and month.
 Figure 6 shows the empirical correction factors for GOME-2/MetOp-A for the months of January and July.
-Outside of the valid latitudinal range we reduced the correction factor to 1 (i.e. no correction) by interpolating between the last valid value and 1 for $\pm 90^{\circ}$ latitude.
+Outside of the valid latitudinal range we reduced the correction factor to 1 (i.e. no correction) by interpolating between the last valid value and 1 for \pm 90° latitude.
 Look-up table of polynomial fitting parameters with the scan angle correction dependent on month, latitude and scan angle has been integrated into the GDP 4.8.
+Because the mission lifetime is yet too short to compute correction factors based on GOME-2C data, no empirical correction is currently applied for GOME-2C (GDP 4.9).